 Digital files can be exported to software applications such as Adobe Photoshop and Illustrator and are transferred using the Inkling Sketch Manager software that comes supplied with the Inkling Pen.
 Watch the video after the jump to see the new Wacom Inkling in action.

-To be able to use the pen effectively there are few limitations which you need to remember; it needs line-of-sight, and the tracking area corresponds with A4-sized paper.
+To be able to use the pen effectively, there are a few limitations which you need to remember; it needs line-of-sight, and the tracking area corresponds with A4-sized paper.
+This means that while you can sketch freely, the receiver must be able to “see” the pen’s movements to accurately capture your work.
+Despite these limitations, the Inkling offers a high degree of flexibility and convenience for artists and designers.

-The device can store hundreds of ideas and sketches, by digitally tacking your movements as your sketch, before you need to download them to your computer and its both PC and Mac compatible and each sketch can be saved as JPG, BMP, TIFF, PNG, SVG or PDF.
+The device can store hundreds of ideas and sketches by digitally tracking your movements as you sketch, before you need to download them to your computer.
+It is both PC and Mac compatible, making it versatile for different users.
+Each sketch can be saved in various formats such as JPG, BMP, TIFF, PNG, SVG, or PDF, providing a wide range of options for further editing and sharing.

 Source: Mocoloco : Wacom